samjaninf/OFN-User-Guide---Master/multi-farm-pre-orders.md

 ![](/assets/Prommm.png)

 After the collection day, the cycle repeats again.
 The first step for producers is to login to their OFN profiles and to update the availability and pricing of their products for the next month’s orders.
 Once they’ve had time to do this, the coordinator can open the shop and start receiving orders again.

-## What does it do?

-**A single shop, with food from many producers
-**You can stock food from lots of producers in the one place, giving customers convenience and variety.

-**Minimal central administration
-**Producers who are participating in the shop can take on some of the admin tasks of the shop, including updating their product availability and prices.
-This reduces the tasks for the central administrator.
-Alternatively, suppliers can be hands off, and a coordinator can take on these tasks.

-**Easily communicate with producres
-**Use our reports to let each producer know what's been ordered from them, and to calculate their sales total.

 ## Steps for setting up a Multi-Farm Shop
 Setting up this model requires firstly setting up a Hub Shop for the collective shopfront.
 Secondly, profiles need to be created for all participating producers.
 These steps, as well as configuration options are described below.